bernie-skipole/indipyclient/docs/source/usage/concept.rst

 Logs errors including tracebacks from exceptions

+**WARNING**

+Logs connection status and warnings

 **INFO**

-Logs informational messages and error messages as above.
+Logs informational messages.

 **DEBUG**

-Logs xml data transmitted and received, and the info and error messages as above.
+Logs xml data transmitted and received.
 The verbosity of this xml data can be set with the IPyClient.debug_verbosity(verbose) method, where 0 is no xml traffic is recorded, 1 is xml recorded but the least verbose, and 3 is the most.

 To record logs you will need to add a handler, and a logging level, for example::